devopsarr/whisparr-go/whisparr/docs/UiConfigApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUpdateConfigUiRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateUiConfigRequest struct via the builder pattern

 Name | Type | Description  | Notes